AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-overview.md

     >[!CAUTION]
     >
-    > It will be important **not** to refresh the browser throughout this exercise, otherwise the console JavaScript will be lost.
+    > It is important **not** to refresh the browser throughout this exercise, otherwise the console JavaScript is lost.

-1. Next, enter an event handler that will be called when a **Teaser** component is shown within a **Carousel**.
+1. Next, enter an event handler that is called when a **Teaser** component is shown within a **Carousel**.

     ```js
     function teaserShownHandler(event) {